Adventure therapy: Theory

 Adventure therapy has normalizing effects on deficits in delinquent adolescent developmental processes, as a way of moving into formal operational thinking, which is achieved through the experiential learning theories.
 The theoretical basis of adventure therapy describes the participant as a learning being who achieves their greatest learning outside the classroom, through challenge and perceived risk, promoting social skills through experiencing a group challenge mixed with affect, cognition, psychomotor activity, and formal operational thinking generated through metaphor.
 Experiential learning becomes adventure therapy when the activities are planned and implemented as vehicles for patients to address individual treatment goals.
 Adventure experiences molded into a more therapeutic group model run by the therapist can have a more significant effect than the one-day intervention run by counselors.

-Baldwin, Persing, and Magnuson, though, report that many of these explanations are "...folk pedagogies..." that lack thorough empirical evidence.
+Baldwin et al., though, report that many of these explanations are "...folk pedagogies..." that lack thorough empirical evidence.
 Adventure therapy research has focused on outcomes without exploring theoretical structure.
 Some argue that the focus of adventure therapy research needs should be on testing and validating theoretical structure, and that discussion of outcomes should only come after a theoretical structure has been validated.